Stefanistkuhl/gns3-api-util/README.md

    - [requests](https://docs.python-requests.org/)
    - [rich](https://github.com/Textualize/rich)

+   Additionally [fzf](https://github.com/junegunn/fzf) can be be installed for interactive selections.

 ## Usage

 After installing, the utility can be executed directly from the command line using the entry point `gns3util`.